 Here are the top 5 tedious things for mobile devops – if you don’t rely on sophisticated device farm or have invested in devices to run on a local environment – that should be taken care of every day:

 Handling mobile devices can be a cumbersome task.
-Depending on how large on-premise device farm company may have it’s still number one the most important daily check-up target for mobile devops.
+Depending on how large an in-house on-premise device lab is, it’s still number one the most important daily check-up target for mobile devops.
 This is the top reason why mobile device farms are getting significant popularity among mobile-first companies.

 For example, have you ever thought how to enable a new Android device in your local test lab?
 Here are few tips and tricks – and the actual check list we go through every time we add a new device in our device farm: